ZiyueZHENG/ZiyueZHENG/README.md

 - 👋 Hi, I’m @ZiyueZHENG.
 I am currently a Ph.D. student in Statistics at UC-Santa Cruz.
 - 👀 I’m passionate about using statistical methods to solve real world problems.
-- 🌱 My resarch interests focus on explainable machine learning.
+- 🌱 My resarch interests focus on Baysian Statistics and Machine Learning.
 - 📫 You can reach me at zzheng95@ucsc.edu

 <!---